Courtesy of www.Sixtyandme.com

 We laughed ourselves silly.

-As did those of us who were playing with the kids, this marvelous day in paradise.
+As did those of us who were playing with the kids, this marvellous day in paradise.

 While there was no pressure to use the rope, the cool pool remained big and inviting, with plenty of space for us to simply soak, swim and dog paddle.
 Yet some never did.